It took a global pandemic to get me to hold an online conference. Now that we’re there, we’re going to host the best one anyone has ever seen.”

 At the Summit, you will choose between two concurrent seminars or workshops taking place at any given time.
 No worries if you miss one you want to see; you have all of 2020 to watch it.

 Looks at questions of design and aesthetics, story and message, and audience connection.
 This track explores the qualities that make up excellent presentation design and delivery, and is where we showcase the work of prominent presentation designers and communication specialists.

 Dedicated to the nuts-and-bolts techniques and strategies that comprise effective use of PowerPoint and related software.
 It caters to those in the trenches—the ones who pump out slides by the truckload and need to learn how to be as efficient and as productive as possible.
 It is a haven for all of the nitty-gritty tips and tricks on myriad topics.

 Seminars are listed here on the day and time that they originally aired live.
 You can watch them all now in any order you like.

 The Summit FAQ

-The Presentation Summit enjoys a reputation as one of the warmest in-person conferences ever and it took a global pandemic to force this year’s retooling as a virtual conference.
+The Presentation Summit enjoys a reputation as one of the warmest in-person conferences ever and it took a global pandemic to force the 2020 retooling as a virtual conference.
 But the bright side of this is obvious: the Summit will be beamed to any device that is connected to the Internet.
-Our keynotes, roundtables, and live seminars will all include the authoritative, practical, and inspiring content that has distinguished the conference since its inception.
+Our keynotes, roundtables, and live seminars all included the authoritative, practical, and inspiring content that has distinguished the conference since its inception.

 Indeed, the Presentation Summit has enjoyed a 17-year heritage as one of the most informative, welcoming, and inclusive conferences you will ever find, whether in person or online.
 It features live presentations, technical support, third-party technology and services, and lots of networking.